shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 * **Lower initial investment:** Instead of aiming for a comprehensive solution upfront, this approach allows for focusing on essential features first, reducing initial development costs.
 * **Respond to market needs:** Being able to adapt and iterate quickly based on user feedback and market trends enables companies to stay ahead of the curve and remain competitive.
-* **Capture early adopters:** Companies that move fast can attract early adopters who are willing to provide valuable feedback and contribute to the system's growth.
+* **Capture early adopters:** Companies that move fast can attract early adopters who are willing to provide feedback and contribute to the system's growth.

 Additionally, the carefully-architected, slow-built systems also have the following downsides.

-* **Lengthy development timelines:** Extensive planning and construction can significantly extend development timelines, potentially missing market windows or delaying crucial functionality.
+* **Lengthy development timelines:** Extensive planning and construction can significantly extend development timelines, potentially missing market windows or delaying critical functionality.
 * **Potential missed market opportunities:** In fast-paced industries, waiting for a perfect system can mean losing ground to competitors who adopt agile approaches and adapt to changing market needs more quickly.
 * **Limited room for iteration:** Strict adherence to a pre-defined plan can leave little room for adapting to real-world feedback and user needs, potentially resulting in a system that misses the mark.